All Episodes

 But there again comes this balance.

-Foreign policy and this region.
+Foreign policy in this region.

 You don't want a caliphate over there.

-And there are arguments, you know, some people think that uh a caliphate is in the process of being put together, and others say that's silly.
+Some people think that a caliphate is in the process of being put together.

-They're not gonna be a caliphate.
+They're not going to be a caliphate.

 Can you take the chance?

-Sharia caliphate, I'm talking about.
+Sharia caliphate I'm talking about.

 You just can't sit around and take the chance that that's not what's happening.

-So the rebels in Libya.
+So, the rebels in Libya.

-They are largely influenced by Al Qaeda.
+They are largely influenced by al-Qaeda.

 But up the road in Bahrain, they've got rebels there too.